 - 1.0 Counseling Services: All employees who perform educational services as defined in Education Code Section 49600 must hold a valid Pupil Personnel Services (PPS) credential.
 Unless mutually agreed to by the parties, the District shall not allow non-PPS credentialed employees (e.g. "advisors") to perform counseling duties.
 However, employees performing educational counseling services as of January 1, 1987 shall be permitted to continue with such services if so assigned, but shall be limited to one or two periods of counseling duties, if they have not yet obtained a PPS credential.
 Also, Education Code Section 49600 permits employees who do not possess the above credential to perform certain advisory services, but only if supervised by a credentialed educational counselor in an organized Board-approved advisory program.
-Any advisory program to be implemented by the District must be agreed upon by both UTLA and the District. - 2.0 Facilities for Support Services Employees: The District and UTLA recognize that in many schools the facilities available to visiting employees (such as school psychologists, elementary counselors, nurses, audiometrists, audiologists, and PSA Counselors) have been considered inadequate by the visiting employees.
-The District shall upon request consult with UTLA regarding these problems.

-3.0 [Reserved]
+Any advisory program to be implemented by the District must be agreed upon by both UTLA and the District. - 2.0 Workspace: Each itinerant bargaining unit member shall be assigned an appropriate workspace at school sites to meet the requirements of the assignment, including but not limited to a workstation, access to copiers, updated computers or a laptop, secure storage space and necessary assessment materials.
+If a concern arises over itinerant assigned space, the Chapter Chiar and Principal shall meet to determine a recommendation to be brought to the LSLC for adoption.
+The District shall also provide an appeal process at the local district level to resolve any on-going dispites. - 3.0 [Reserved] - 4.0 Special Education Facilities: Moved to Article XXII, Section 5.0 - 5.0 Special Education Moving Assistance: Moved to Article XXII.
+Section 6.0 - 6.0 IEP Meetings: Moved to Article XXII, Section 4.0 - 6.1 Special Education Trainee/Assistant Interview Process: Moved to Article XXII, Section 9.0 - 7.0 Special Education Resources Notebook: Moved to Article XXII, Section 11.0 - 8.0 Continued Assignment of Aides and Teacher Assistants to a Teacher: Moved to Article XXII, Section 10.0